Martyna94/PennyLane/Codebook/Hamiltonian Simulation/README.md

   * Implement a linear combination of unitaries.
 * H7
   * Understand the action of SELECT and PREPARE oracles.
-* H*
+* H8
-  * Explain the idea behind the Fast Fourier transform (FFT) algorithm.
+  * Apply the Zassenhaus formula to Trotterization errors and higher-order formulas.
-  * Describe the -th roots of unity.
+  * Describe how the desired error size influences the gate count for LCU and Trotterization.